Ear Care Routine

 Taking care of your dog’s ears is rather low maintenance, but necessary his whole life.
 So in case you just homed a puppy accustom him from the very beginning to get touched by the ears and to tolerate that little investigation.
 Does your dog refuse to tolerate the ear care at all?
 Just have a read of 8 easy steps to make your dog tolerating ear care.

-Why Should You Do Ear Care Regularly?
+Why should you do ear care regularly?
 Let’s have a look at the canine anatomy: a dog’s outer ear is designed very twisty and curvy which is an excellent place for parasites, bacteria and yeast to hide and thrive.
 If they once managed to get in the canal, it’s hard to work their way up again, they rather slip deeper into the canal which makes an ear infection possible to emerge.
 Dogs with floppy ears are more likely to suffer from that.
+Your dog can’t clean his ears himself, he needs another dog friend or you to help him with that.

 6 Steps For Your Regularly Ear Care Routine

-Wash your hands properly before the treatment!
-You aim to relieve your dog from bacteria etc. not present him with some of your own.
+Wash your hands properly right before the treatment!
+You aim to relieve your dog from bacteria etc. not to present him with some of your own.

-Gently expose the whole outer ear with one hand (you may need the second hand to clean) and check if your dog’s outer ear is dirty.
+Gently expose the whole outer ear with one hand (you want your other do the cleaning) and check if your dog’s outer ear is dirty.
 You are looking for brown and blackish debris.

-If you’re unsure how to wipe the inner ear, just ask your vet for a demonstration, he or she will be glad you’re asking.
+If you’re unsure how to wipe the outer ear, just ask your vet for a demonstration, he or she will be glad you’re asking.

-You don’t want to clean your dog’s ears too deeply and please never insert anything (like a cotton stick) in your dog’s ears.
-Don’t try to clean the inner ear yourself: in case you recognize some dirt in the inner ear, please check with your vet.
+You don’t want to clean your dog’s ears too deeply and please never insert anything (like a cotton stick) into your dog’s ears.
+Don’t try to clean the inner ear yourself: in case you recognise some dirt in the inner ear, please check with your vet.

-After getting in contact with your dog’s ear dirt you want to wash your hands again.
+When you’re done cleaning, tell him what a good boy/girl he/she is, give him/her some rewarding words for letting you do that.
+Then again, wash your hands.
 Please do likewise when giving ear care to more than one dog in one session, you want to avoid passing on bacterias from one dog to another.
 Make sure to dispose of the wipes directly after ending the procedure.

 If you recognize one of the following things in your dog’s ears, please contact your vet to get it checked.
 Reasons to contact your vet are: